 With money loaded onto the card of your choice – in one of the three big currencies – you’re free to spend as you usually would.
 Because these products are backed by the same big companies Mastercard and Visa, as credit and debit cards are, you can use this plastic most places you can use the more familiar cards.

 These cards also come in handy for under 18s who aren’t old enough to have a credit card.
 Parents or guardians can load the card with funds before allowing the young person to spend on it.
 With absolutely no risk of accumulating debt, this is a safe and secure way for your child to spend.

 There are some exceptions though.
 For example, if you’re travelling and hoping to reserve a room for the night in your next port of call, a prepaid card doesn’t have a function that allows funds to be held then released, so it can’t be used for traditional hotel bookings.
 A specialist travel credit card may suit you better.
 However, there are some reasons that prepaid cards can prove useful when travelling.

 - Prepaid cards aren’t attached to your bank account so reduce the risk of fraud.
 If lost or stolen, you can block the card and have a new one issued without losing the money

-- You can load your prepaid card in advance to take advantage of good exchange rates, which is fixed at the time of loading
+- You can load your prepaid card in advance to take advantage of good exchange rates when going on holiday, which is fixed at the time of loading

-- You can reload money onto your card usually over the phone or online or preload a card with your budget for a small trip, which can keep yours or the kids’ spending in check
+- You can reload money onto your card usually over the phone or online.
+Preload a card with your budget for a small trip, which can keep spending in check

 - Some prepaid cards do offer perks for use such as cashback

-If your credit history is not the best, you’ll be pleased to know that prepaid cards don’t require a credit check, though there are some special credit builder prepaid cards that may prove useful in improving your credit score.
+If you have bad credit, you’ll be pleased to know that prepaid cards don’t require a credit check, though there are some special credit builder prepaid cards that may prove useful in improving your credit score.